 Take Advantage of Job Search Networking

 The goal of networking is to create as much exposure as possible.
 If you have friends, family, previous colleagues, or college alumni in the state or country you want to relocate to, use them as part of your “marketing” team.
-They may have connections in the teaching industry and can pass your name and credentials on to the right people.
+They may have connections in the teaching industry and pass your name and credentials on to the right people.

 Utilize Social Media/LinkedIn

 If you don’t have a LinkedIn profile yet, then create one.
-If you have on, optimize it to get the best results.
+If you have one, optimize it to get the best results.
 This is one site where you can build online networks within the city you are moving to.
 Join networks such as your grad school alumni group.
 Look to see if anyone you graduated with has moved to the city you are relocating to and reach out to them with your intentions.
-They may have connections within the area you wish to move to and can pass on your information to potential schools.
+They may have connections within the area you wish to move to and pass on your information to potential schools.

 Prepare Your Job Search Documents and Applications

 Ensure that your resume is updated when you start applying for positions in the area you are relocating to.
 Take a close look at the required qualifications on the job posting and make sure that your resume reflects the information and credentials the district is looking for.
-If you need to update your licensing, then start the process immediately and relay to the potential employers that you have instigated the process of gaining the required certifications for the state or country.
+If you need to update your licensing, start the process immediately and relay to the potential employers that you have instigated the process of gaining the required certifications for the state or country.

 Another tip is to leave your current address off your resume and cover letter.
 Some, but not all, hiring managers or principals may disregard your application altogether if they see that you are not currently in the area.